FAQs

 What happens in a typical session with Tonya?

 Individual sessions are designed to help you work on the mental strength you bring to your riding.
-In a 45 - 60 minute weekly session we will: check-in regarding your rides during the week (lessons, shows, clinics, hacks, etc.) to assess where you succeeded with your mental approach; follow-up with any techniques you put to use; go over any ‘homework’ you did regarding written exercises; continue to develop your mental preparation routine; teach and practice new mental skills strategies as needed; plan for upcoming shows or events; trouble shoot and problem solve any unexpected issues that have cropped up.
+In a 45 – 60 minute weekly session we will: check-in regarding your rides during the week (lessons, shows, clinics, hacks, etc.) to assess where you succeeded with your mental approach; follow-up with any sport psychology techniques you put to use; go over any ‘homework’ you did regarding written exercises; continue to develop your mental preparation routine; teach and practice new mental skills strategies as needed; plan for upcoming shows or events; trouble shoot and problem solve any unexpected issues that have cropped up.

 Do I have to have a ‘problem’ to benefit?

 No. Fixing problems or working through particular riding challenges is only a part of building your mental strength.
 Even the best riders in the world will tell you that they are always learning.
 This applies to mental skills as well as physical skills.
-Riders who want to excel take advantage of every tool possible to succeed - this includes mental techniques.
+Riders who want to excel take advantage of every tool possible to succeed – this includes mental techniques and sport psychology.
 It takes a team to get a horse and rider to the top, and a mental skills consultant has an important role to play.

 How is mental skills training different from the teaching my trainer provides?